blabla1337/skf-flask/skf/markdown/knowledge_base/36-knowledge_base--Regular_expression_injection--.md

 **Solution:**

-Do not use user-input without escaping in a regular expression.
+Do not use user-input without escaping in a regular expressions "regex pattern".
+Since this could lead to serious security vulnerabilities.